JamesHarrisonZa/GameOfLifeEnterprise/README.md

 ## Workflows in place
 * Continous integration with CircleCI
 * Building a new docker image and publishing to Docker Hub
+* Containers running on Google Cloud based off the image in Docker hub
 ## Workflows ToDo
-* Get container running on Heroku/AWS Beenstalk/Google Cloud
-* Webhook that spin up containers from a succesful CI build or dockerhub push
+* Webhook that spin up initiates a rolling update when the dockerhub build succedes

 ## Commands to run locally
 * npm install